f-lucini/cloudfront-prefix-list-bypass/README.md

 3. (*Optional*) Clean up the Lambda@Edge infrastructure if you no longer need it.

-    **Note**: CloudFront needs several hours to [delete edge function replicas](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html).
-Wait before running this command, or it may fail silently (you won't incur costs if lambda is not executed.)
+    **Note**: CloudFront needs several hours to [delete edge function replicas](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html) of step 1.
+Wait before running this command, or it may fail silently (but you won't incur costs if the lambda is not executed).

     ```bash
     # Wait for function replicas deletion or stack will not be removed